keisukenakatsuka/researchOS100/README.md

-1. RESEARCH OS 100 OVERVIEW
+▪️ Research OS 100 — Overview:

-Research OS 100 is a 100-day project to build a personal research operating system in preparation for entering a PhD program in August 2026.
-It focuses on startup ecosystems, venture capital, innovation policy, and the role of government intervention.
-This repository contains only public-facing outputs; exploratory work and raw data are stored separately in a private repository.
+Research OS 100 is a self-directed 100-day project starting on January 1, 2026, designed to build a personal research operating system for an AI-native investor.
+Inspired by rapid daily building, the project focuses on creating a flexible and evolving research environment for work on startups, venture capital, and innovation policy.

-2. PURPOSE
-Generative AI is advancing rapidly, and methods that once required substantial manual effort can now be produced or assisted by AI within minutes.
-To keep pace, it is essential to build habits of continuous experimentation and updating of research methods.
-The project encourages daily iteration and aims to establish a flexible workflow that evolves with new techniques.
-The long-term goal is to develop a semi-autonomous research agent capable of handling major parts of the research pipeline with transparent logic.

-3. PROJECT SCOPE
+This repository contains only public-facing artifacts.
+Exploratory work, raw data, and intermediate experiments are maintained separately in a private repository.

+▪️ Purpose:

+Generative AI has dramatically lowered the cost of producing research outputs.
+As a result, the primary bottleneck in research has shifted from execution to iteration.

+The purpose of Research OS 100 is to develop the habit of continuous experimentation by prioritizing speed over polish and improvement over completion.
+Rather than optimizing for finished products, the project emphasizes documenting the thinking process itself, so that methods can be revisited, refined, or replaced as tools and models evolve.

+▪️ Project Scope:

+The project covers practical research utilities, including the following areas.
+・Literature discovery and review
+・Data collection and lightweight processing ・Visualization and exploratory analysis
+・Simple modeling and evaluation workflows

-The project includes tools for literature analysis, data collection, data processing, visualization, simple modeling, and other research utilities.
-Some tools may incorporate language models for tasks such as summarization, extraction, or workflow support.
-Each day contributes one tool or module toward building a reusable research environment.
+Large language models may be used for tasks such as summarization, extraction, scoring, or workflow support.
+Each day contributes one small but functional component toward a reusable and extensible research system.

-4. REPOSITORY STRUCTURE
+▪️ Non-goals:

+Research OS 100 does not aim to produce polished academic papers, investment recommendations, or production-grade systems.

+Outputs are intentionally lightweight, experimental, and subject to frequent revision.
+The focus is on learning velocity and system design rather than completeness or optimality.

+▪️ Repository Structure:

+notebooks/
+・Public Jupyter notebooks demonstrating daily tools, experiments, and prototypes.

+src/
+・Reusable scripts, helpers, and shared utilities.

+docs/
+・Figures, references, and supporting materials.

-Public notebooks are stored in the notebooks directory, reusable scripts in the src directory, and figures or references in the docs directory.
-Private work, drafts, and raw datasets are maintained in researchOS100-private.
+Private drafts, intermediate experiments, and raw datasets are managed separately in a private repository.

-5. PROGRESS SUMMARY
-Day 1 focused on creating a custom viewer to retrieve and organize arXiv papers related to startups, venture capital, and innovation policy.
-The tool includes a query interface, sorting by publication date, a clean display, and CSV export.
-This formed the initial template for the project.

-7. TECHNICAL ENVIRONMENT
+▪️ Progress Summary:

+At the time of writing, Research OS 100 has not yet started.

+Once the project begins, this section will be updated daily to record each tool, experiment, and design decision made over the 100-day period.
+The log will capture both successful implementations and failed attempts, serving as a chronological record of iterative learning and system evolution.

+▪️ Technical Environment:

-The project uses Python, Jupyter Lab, and standard scientific libraries.
-Additional APIs and language models may be added as the project develops.
+The project is implemented primarily in Python using Jupyter Lab and standard scientific computing libraries.
+External APIs and large language models are integrated as needed, with an intentionally flexible technical stack to accommodate rapid changes in tools, models, and best practices.

-8. LONG-TERM GOAL
+▪️ Note on AI Usage:

+Large language models are used as research aids, such as summarization, extraction, ideation, and workflow support, not as authoritative sources.

+All interpretations, judgments, and conclusions remain human-driven, and any errors or omissions are the author’s responsibility.

+▪️ Long-term Goal:

-Research OS 100 aims to create a reproducible and scalable research foundation for long-term work in startup ecosystems, venture capital, and innovation policy.
-The objective is to enter the PhD program with a fully operational research environment and the habit of continuously updating methods.
+The long-term goal of Research OS 100 is to establish a reproducible, scalable, and continuously evolving research foundation at the intersection of startups, venture capital, and innovation policy.

+Beyond the 100-day challenge, the system is intended to remain under active development, gradually enabling partial automation of the research pipeline while preserving transparency and human judgment.

+▪️ Disclaimer:

+This project is a personal, self-directed research initiative.
+All views, analyses, and tools presented here are solely my own and do not represent the views of any current or past employer, organization, or affiliated institution.